bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

 Things to know when using the tooltip directive:

 - Tooltips rely on the 3rd party library [Popper.js](https://popper.js.org/) for positioning.
-- Tooltips require BootstrapVue's custom SCSS/CSS for transitions and color variants.
+- Tooltips require BootstrapVue's custom SCSS/CSS in order to function correctly, and for variants.
 - If a title is not provided (or is an empty string), the tooltip will not show.
 - Specify container: 'body' (the default) to avoid rendering problems in more complex components (like input groups, button groups, etc).